volkamerlab/volkamerlab_org/content/education/library.md

 nav: false
 ---

-Welcome to our library in Saarland University !
+Welcome to our group library page!

-Here, we collect a selection of books or resources related to the field of drug design and cheminformatics in our group.
+Here, we collect the books or resources in the field of drug design and cheminformatics available in either hard copy or eBook formats.
 <!--more-->

+Group members can access them by either stepping by Stefanie Pilhofer's office or by sending an email to <a class="icon fa-envelope" href="mailto:stefanie.pilhofer@uni-saarland.de" target="_blank" title="Email Stefanie Pilhofer"> Stefanie Pilhofer</a>.

 ## Our Rescources